bernathDaniel/uvm-soc-accelerator-verification/README.md

 ![UVM Verification Environment Architecture](docs/architecture_overview.png) *Complete UVM verification ecosystem showing agents, environment hierarchy, and signal flow*

-This Verification environment validates a hardware accelerator with dual memory interfaces: 8× single-port SRAM memories (up to 1024×256b each) verified by the MEM agent, and a 32×32-bit general-purpose register file for control/status communication verified by the GPP agent.
+This Verification environment validates a hardware accelerator with dual memory interfaces: up to 8× single-port SRAMs (up to 1024×256b each) verified by the MEM agent, and a 32×32-bit general-purpose register file for control/status communication verified by the GPP agent.

 ### Architecture Highlights